gio-gianny/gio_skyrim_stock_game/docs/developers/skse64.md

 ## Game launcher

-> [!TIP]
+!!! tip
-> *Mod Organizer 2* automatically creates an `SKSE` launcher when started, if such a launcher is not present and *MO2* finds the `skse64_loader.exe` in the game folder.
+    *Mod Organizer 2* automatically creates an `SKSE` launcher when started, if such a launcher is not present and *MO2* finds the `skse64_loader.exe` in the game folder.

->
-> However, if an `SKSE` launcher is found, it is not updated, so any changes done to it, like making it hidden, are preserved.
+    However, if an `SKSE` launcher is found, it is not updated, so any changes done to it, like making it hidden, are preserved.

 * if the `SKSE` launcher is not present, restart *MO2*
 * rename the `SKSE` launcher however you like and move it at the top